anaraven/best-practices/slides/best-practices.md

 ---
 title: 'Best Practices'
-subtitle: 'Best practices'
+subtitle: 'A talk for Barcelona Supercomputing Center's Ph.D. students'
 author: Andrés Aravena, PhD
 company: Istanbul University
 date: "November 5, 2021"
 lang: en
+bibliography: refs.bib
 ---

 ## **Welcome to Ph.D. student's life** {.center .Large}
 Congratulations, by the way

-## Doing a Ph.D. is an amazing experience
+## Doing a Ph.D. is an amazing experience {.center}
 But it can also be stressful